jcs-instructor/mobtimer/backlog.md

 ## Next

 - [ ] NEW: Review onmessage related code
-- [ ] Backlog org. - e.g., short title
+- [ ] Backlog organization, e.g., use short titles

 New,to be prioritized and be aware of
 - [ ] PREP FOR CUSTOMERS TO USE: